lupyuen/lupyuen.github.io/src/app.md

 U-Boot Bootloader will load our Initial RAM Disk into RAM.
 However it's dangerously close to __BSS Memory__ (Global and Static Variables) and __Kernel Stack__.

 There's a risk that our Initial RAM Disk will be __contaminated by BSS and Stack__.
-This is how we found a clean, safe space for our Initial RAM Disk...
+This is how we found a clean, safe space for our Initial RAM Disk (pic above)...

 We inspect the [__NuttX Log__](https://gist.github.com/lupyuen/74a44a3e432e159c62cc2df6a726cb89) and the [__NuttX Linker Script__](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/ox64a/boards/risc-v/jh7110/star64/scripts/ld.script)...